Last updated on August 4, 2026

 Cons

-• Cross-industry platform rather than insurance-specific.
+• Higher infrastructure overhead; cross-industry rather than insurance-specific.

 Best for: Large or regulated carriers that must keep data inside their own perimeter.